Qitmeer/qitmeer-docker-test/hlc-test-terraform/README.md

-# This is the directory for all the Terraform scripts for HLC tests
+# This is the directory for all the Terraform scripts for Qitmeer tests

 Use AWS Spot instances to run all the test cases